Frequently asked questions

 Q: How do I book a school group visit?

 A: Group visits to the Gallery are welcomed throughout the school year.
 Bookings are essential for groups of 10 or more.
 To book a group visit, please book online or telephone the Education Bookings Office on (07) 3840 7255.
 More information on group bookings is available in the Education section of this website.
 The Group Visits brochure also contains relevant information.

 Q: I'm planning on bringing a school group to the Gallery.
 What resources are available for me to plan a visit?

-A: All student visits are self-guided.
-A range of free online resources are available for teachers to download and use in the classroom or during a Gallery visit.
-All resources are accompanied by curriculum information.
-Please visit online or email firstname.lastname@example.org for more information.
-To further assist you with planning your visit we suggest that you visit online to read about current and upcoming exhibitions.
+A: School group visits are self-guided.
+A selection of online education resources is available which respond to the content descriptions outlined in the Australian Curriculum: Visual Arts.
+Please visit online or email email@example.com for more information.
+To further assist you with planning your visit we suggest that you read about current and upcoming exhibitions.

 Q: Is there somewhere for the students to have their lunch?